 FIRST...
-I use approximately one yard of broadcloth and open it up so it is single.
+I use approximately one yard of broadcloth and open it up so it is a single layer.
 Grab one corner and fold it over to the opposite selvage edge so your fabric is now folded in a triangle shape.
 Square it off as best you can along the selvage edge.
-(The selvage edge is the side that is woven, not cut by scissors.)
+(The selvage edge is the side that is "self-finished", not cut by scissors.)

 NOW... the diagonal folded side of your fabric ought to be a near perfect bias.
 Flatten the fold (or iron it) and then cut along the entire diagonal fold.
 Leave the fabric folded double, don't separate the two pieces.

-NEXT... take a yardstick and a #3 pencil and lightly draw a long line one inch from the bias edge that you just cut.
+NEXT...
+Use a yardstick and a sharp #3 pencil to lightly draw a long line one inch from the bias edge that you just cut.
 Then draw another line one inch from that.
+If you want your Bias tape to be wider, then space the lines more than 1 inch apart.
 Continue drawing straight lines, spaced evenly.
 Each line will be a bit shorter as you work into the corner.

-CUT... along each one of those lines.
-When you are finished, you will have LOTS of bias tape for making lots of doll bodies.
+CUT... along each one of those pencil lines.
+When you are finished, you will have LOTS of bias strips.